Nuts-DAO/Project/README.md

 # Project
-## Welcome to your starting point in the NutsDAO Developer Champions Program! 🌰🙌
+## Welcome to your starting point in the NutsDAO Developer Excitation Program! 🌰🙌

 This program is designed to **empower developers in the JuChain ecosystem**, unlock your creative potential, and support you in bringing wild ideas to life on-chain.
 As a Champion, you'll gain access to dedicated resources to **level up your skills**, participate in DAO initiatives, and co-build the future of Web3 with some of the most unconventional and driven builders in the space.